The Wee Man: Plot

 In 1990, in his cell in Barlinnie Prison in Glasgow, Paul Ferris reflects on his childhood.

-Young Paul's is told by his father to always beware of strangers, to always be loyal, and to be a "lion" and avoid following others actions.
+Young Paul is told by his father to always beware of strangers, to always be loyal, and to be a "lion" and avoid following others actions.
 He witnesses the Banks brothers carry out an armed robbery, after which the Banks brothers harass Paul and kill his dog.

 Teenage Paul is at a party when the Banks brothers crash it and wreck the house.
 Paul fetches a knife and returns to find two of the brothers sexually assaulting his girlfriend.
 He wounds them both and flees.
 His sister berates him as their older brother is serving life in prison for murder.
 Paul says he enjoyed the violence as he felt in control.

 In prison, Paul arranges the killing of one of the Banks brothers.
 Upon his release Paul shuns a party thrown for him by Glasgow godfather Arthur Thompson, recalling that his father called Thompson "The Devil incarnate".

 Paul argues with his wife Anne Marie over her fear of him being imprisoned or killed.
 In the pub Paul meets Arthur Thompson and his obnoxious, cocaine-addicted son Junior "Fat Boy" Thompson.
 Arthur praises Paul for the prison hit and gives him a job.
 Paul recalls as a child witnessing Arthur execute a man by shooting; and that he and his friends had taken money the from the dead man's wallet, money that the police confiscated when interviewing Paul about the murder.